artsy/artsy.github.io/_posts/2015-08-06-open-sourcing-energy.markdown

 Energy is commonly known as [Artsy Folio](http://folio.artsy.net).
 It's a tool for Artsy's Partners to showcase their artworks on the go, and quickly email them.
 Here's a beautiful splash showing it in action.

-{% include expanded_img.html url="http://folio.artsy.net/images/cover-bbf6fdf4.jpg" title="Folio overview"%}
+{% expanded_img http://folio.artsy.net/images/cover-bbf6fdf4.jpg Folio overview %}

 This app comes from the pre-CocoaPods, pre-ARC, pre-UICollectionView and pre-Auto Layout days.
 It spent 3 years with no tests, but has come up to over 50% code coverage in the last year.
 It's testing suite is super fast, given that we learned a lot with Eigen's tests we stuck with five main principals: